influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-plans.md

 - **Query:** 300MB every 5 minutes
 - **Storage:** 30-day data retention
 {{% note %}}
-Data retention is determined by the time at which data is written to InfluxDB; not the timestamp of the data point.
-You can write data with timestamps older than 30 days, but 30 days after that data is written, it is evicted.
+To write historical data older than 30 days or retain data for more than 30 days, upgrade to the Cloud [Usage-Based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan) plan.
 {{% /note %}}
 - **Series cardinality:** 10,000
 - **Create:**